hahnicity/appraiser/README.md

 Take Aways
 ----------
+ * It is a ton of work to actually create a working, non-shoe string data aggregator.
+It only makes me respect the people who go out and get the data all the more now realizing what they go through
  * It's really easy to craft an architecture that can be limiting to your overall project Gather all your data, store it somewhere (in unadulterated form), and then filter/modify it.
    Do not store your data in filtered form.
 You are just asking to refactor your work.